dazhi0619/myos/readme.md

 ### Test

-Assuming that you have `just` installed, type in the project directory:
+Assuming that you have `just` installed, type in the terminal under the project directory:

 ```sh
 just run